-I have had the pleasure of covering a number of Azulle’s mini PCs that has come into the office here over the last few years, some of which have really blown me away in performance.
-They split between two design styles, including a box-style that is smaller than a typical wall-powered external hard drive or router, and an HDMI stick (style) that is about the size of a small candy bar plugged into the back of your TV.
+I have had the pleasure of covering a number of Azulle’s mini PCs that have come into the office here over the last few years, some of which have really blown me away in performance.
+They split between two design styles, including a box style that is smaller than a typical wall-powered external hard drive or router, and an HDMI stick (style) that is about the size of a small candy bar plugged into the back of your TV.
 All of which run Windows 10 quite nicely.

-Now, Azulle is back with their new Byte3 Mini Desktop PC and it better than ever.
+Now, Azulle is back with their new Byte3 Mini Desktop PC and it is better than ever.
 Perfect for those looking to fill a small footprint vs having to find a place to store a full-size PC tower without it being an eyesore.
-The Byte3 fits perfectly into environment as it looks like nothing more than an addition to your home entertainment equipment.
+The Byte3 fits perfectly into the environment as it looks like nothing more than an addition to your home entertainment equipment.

 Design & Connectivity

-The design of the unit is wonderful, featuring an aluminum and plastic mix, giving it both the feel of durability while keeping the weight of it down.
-As mentioned it is about the size of a wall-powered external hard drive or router, so you shouldn’t have any troubles finding a spot for it.
-There is a small antenna in the back that sticks up to provide a smooth WiFi experience with and rubberized feet on the bottom to keep it from sliding around.
+The design of the unit is wonderful, featuring an aluminum and plastic mix, giving it the feel of durability while keeping the weight of it down.
+As mentioned it is about the size of a wall-powered external hard drive or router, so you shouldn’t have any trouble finding a spot for it.
+There is a small antenna in the back that sticks up to provide a smooth WiFi experience and rubberized feet on the bottom to keep it from sliding around.